Don Drysdale: Pitching style

-Nicknamed "Big D" by fans, Drysdale used brushback pitches and a sidearm fastball to intimidate batters, similar to his fierce fellow Hall of Famer Bob Gibson.
-Veteran Sal Maglie, also known for brushback pitches, taught Drysdale how to pitch aggressively when both were Dodger teammates in the 1950s.
-Drysdale led the NL in hit batters for four straight seasons from 1958 to 1961.
-His 154 hit batsmen is a modern National League record.
-"My own little rule was two for one," Drysdale said about his pitching.
-"If one of my teammates got knocked down, then I knocked down two on the other team."
+Standing at 6 ft 5 in, Drysdale was known to use brushback pitches and a sidearm fastball to intimidate batters.
+He gained a reputation for intimidation similar to his fellow Hall of Famer and contemporary Bob Gibson.
+Sal Maglie, also known for brushback pitches, taught him how to pitch aggressively when both were Dodger teammates in the 1950s.
+Drysdale led the NL in hit batsmen for four straight seasons from 1958 to 1961, and again in 1965.
+His 154 career hit batsmen is a modern National League record.